wifisensing/PicoScenes-Manual/source/installation.rst

 Prerequisites and Preparations
 +++++++++++++++++++++++++++++++++

-Since the PicoScenes MATLAB Toolbox Core (PMT-Core) and the PicoScenes main program utilize the same `RxS Parsing Core library <https://gitlab.com/wifisensing/rxs_parsing_core>`_ to parse the CSI data, PMT-Core has dependencies on specific combinations of operating systems (OS), MATLAB versions, and C/C++ compilers.
+Since the PicoScenes MATLAB Toolbox Core (PMT-Core) and the PicoScenes main program utilize the same `RxS-Parsing-Core library <https://github.com/wifisensing/RXS-Parsing-Core>`_ to parse the CSI data, PMT-Core has dependencies on specific combinations of operating systems (OS), MATLAB versions, and C/C++ compilers.
 The table below lists the proven working environments.

 .. csv-table:: Proven Working Environments for PicoScenes MATLAB Toolbox Core
     :header: , "Linux", "macOS", "Windows"